 5.4.2.
-Assignment of multiple /48s to a single End Site
+Assignments shorter than a /48 to a single End Site

-When a single End Site requires an additional /48 address block, it must request the assignment with documentation or materials that justify the request.
-Requests for multiple or additional /48s will be processed and reviewed (i.e., evaluation of justification) at the RIR/NIR level.
+When a single End Site requires an assignment shorter than a /48, it must request the assignment with documentation or materials that justify the request.
+Requests for multiple or additional prefixes exceeding a /48 assignment for a single End Site will be processed and reviewed (i.e., evaluation of justification) at the RIR/NIR level.

-Note: There is no experience at the present time with the assignment of multiple /48s to the same End Site.
+Note: There is no experience at the present time with the assignment of multiple network prefixes to the same End Site.
 Having the RIR review all such assignments is intended to be a temporary measure until some experience has been gained and some common policies can be developed.
 In addition, additional work at defining policies in this space will likely be carried out in the near future.